apecloud/kubeblocks/docs/user_docs/cli/kbcli_cluster_backup.md

   kbcli cluster backup mycluster --type snapshot

   # create a datafile backup
-  # backup all data directory files and save them to the specified storage, only full backup is supported now.
+  # backup all files under the data directory and save them to the specified storage, only full backup is supported now.
   kbcli cluster backup mycluster --type datafile

   # create a backup with specified backup policy